TDCOSMO XXVI: Uniform lens modeling of eight doubly imaged quasars: Lens Modeling Procedure

 \subsection{Model components and priors}

 \textit{Mass Treatment - }The results of the SLACS survey found that elliptical galaxies are well described by near-isothermal mass profiles \citep{gavazzi:2007, auger:2010}.
 Therefore, the main deflecting galaxies in our study were modeled as Singular Isothermal Ellipsoids (SIE).
-We acknowledge that, for cosmographic applications, deviations from isothermality can bias time-delay distances and magnifications.
-However, for the purposes of this work, which aims to establish a baseline sample and characterize lens morphology rather than derive precise cosmological constraints, the SIE approximation is sufficient.
-Future cosmographic analyses using these systems should allow for a free power-law slope.
+Unlike previous modeling studies in this series which utilize a Power-Law Elliptical Mass Distribution to describe the lens mass profile (e.g. \citealt{tdcosmo:ix, tdcosmox}), we intentionally fix the slope of the mass profile to this isothermal case.
+The systems analyzed within this study are characterized by only two lensed images and exhibit faint, less extended source galaxy arcs, limiting the imaging constraints on the radial mass profile.
+As a result, allowing the slope to vary would increase parameter uncertainties without significantly improving the information recovered from the data.
+Since this work does not infer time-delay distances or cosmological parameters, fixing the slope to the isothermal value provides a consistent and comparable modeling framework.
+We acknowledge that, for cosmographic applications, deviations from isothermality can bias time-delay distances and magnifications, however, for the purposes of this work, the SIE approximation is sufficient.
+Future cosmographic analyses using these systems will allow for a free power-law slope in conjunction with additional constraints from stellar kinematics (Huang et al. - in prep).
 The convergence at image-plane position $(\theta_1,\theta_2)$ of an SIE is given by

 where $\theta_\text{E}$ is the Einstein radius and $q_\text{mass}$ is the minor/major axis ratio of the ellipsoid based upon the modeled mass ellipticity components ($e_{\text{mass}, 1}$, $e_{\text{mass}, 2}$).
 For J1001+5027, an additional SIE component was implemented to model the mass distribution of the perturbing galaxy.